Honda Civic Type R: Engine and other specifications

-In back-to-back testing involving an FK8 and FK2 Type R, the reviewers praised the FK8's comfortable ride and feedback and criticised the FK2's harsh ride on the road and worse handling when the R+ driving mode was activated.
-The reviewers also complained about the FK2's interior being dated but stated that this was due to the model's late arrival at the end of the base model's production run.
+In back-to-back testing involving an FK8 and FK2 Type R, reviewers praised the FK8's more compliant ride and improved steering feedback, while criticising the FK2's harsher suspension and less composed handling when the "+R" driving mode was activated.
+Reviewers also noted that the FK2's interior appeared dated, attributing this to its release near the end of the base model's production cycle.
+Some reviewers, however, stated that the FK2 felt the more "raw" and "visceral" of the two, offering a more analogue driving experience compared with the FK8's greater refinement and usability.

 Interior and safety features

 The interior of the Type R is based on the base model Civic and has a low driving position with the gear shift lever positioned high in order to allow for easy gear changes.
 The interior has red and black color as standard with sports seats along with faux carbon fiber trim.
 The driver's seat and the steering wheel are adjustable.
 A reversing camera is standard for easier rear visibility while reversing while parking sensors are standard in the GT Trim.
-The interior although lauded for its comfortability and user-friendliness is criticised for its infotainment system which has been described as slow and difficult to operate.
+The interior although lauded for its comfort and user-friendliness is criticised for its infotainment system which has been described as slow and difficult to operate.
 The fit and finish are considered to be comparable with its competitors.
-Safety features include automatic emergency braking, traffic sign recognition, lane departure warning and automatic high beam assistance which are carried over from the base Civic.
+Safety features include automatic emergency braking, traffic sign recognition, lane departure warning and automatic high beam assistance carried over from the base Civic, but implemented after 2020 model years.
 The GT trim adds blindspot monitoring and cross-traffic alert, parking sensors at the front and rear, dual-zone climate control, power-folding door mirrors and infotainment upgrades that include wireless phone charging and in-built sat-navigation along with a more powerful 11-speaker stereo.
 The Type R earned a Euro NCAP 5 star crash test rating.

 Records

-On 3 April 2017, the pre-production Type R achieved a lap time of 7:43.80 on the Nürburgring Nordschleife, almost 7 seconds faster than its predecessor, setting a new record for front-wheel drive cars.
-The car also set new front-wheel drive lap records at the Magny-Cours, Spa-Francorchamps, Silverstone, Estoril, Hungaroring and Mount Panorama circuits.
-The Nürburgring record was broken by the Renault Mégane RS Trophy-R in July 2019 which set a time of 7:40.10, but in 2020 the Limited Edition Civic Type R broke the Mégane's front-wheel drive lap record at the Suzuka Circuit by one and a half seconds.
+On 3 April 2017, the pre-production Type R achieved a lap time of 7:43.80 on the Nürburgring Nordschleife, almost 7 seconds faster than its predecessor, the FK2 Type R’s 7:50.63, setting a new record for front-wheel-drive cars.

+The car also set new front-wheel-drive lap records at the Magny-Cours, Spa-Francorchamps, Silverstone, Estoril, Hungaroring and Mount Panorama circuits.

+The Nürburgring record was broken by the Renault Mégane RS Trophy-R in July 2019, which set a time of 7:40.10, but in 2020 the Limited Edition Civic Type R reclaimed honours by setting a new front-wheel-drive lap record at the Suzuka Circuit, beating the Mégane’s time by 1.5 seconds.